qinwang/gitlab-ce/doc/development/documentation/structure.md

 ## Documentation blurb

-Every document should include:
+Every document should include the following content:

-- **Feature name**: defines an intuitive name for the feature that clearly states what it is
+- **Feature name**: defines an intuitive name for the feature that clearly states what it is.
-- **Feature overview** and description: describe what is it, why should one use it, and what it does
+- **Feature overview** and description: describe what is it, why should one use it, and what it does.
-- **Use cases**: describes real use case scenarios for that feature
+- **Use cases**: describes real use case scenarios for that feature.
 - **Requirements**: describes what one needs to have set up to be able to use the feature or to follow along with the tutorial.
-Define the assumptions to follow along (e.g., be familiar with GitLab CI/CD, an account on a third-party service, dependencies installed, etc) at the beginning of the doc
+Define the assumptions to follow along (e.g., be familiar with GitLab CI/CD, an account on a third-party service, dependencies installed, etc) at the beginning of the doc.
-- **Instructions**: clearly describes the steps to use that feature, with no gaps
+- **Instructions**: clearly describes the steps to use that feature, with no gaps.
 - **Troubleshooting** guide (recommended but not required): if you know beforehand what issues one might have when setting it up, or when something is changed, or on upgrading, it's important to describe it too.
 Think of things that may go wrong and include them in the